- A Diploma of Secondary Studies (DES) or academic background judged equivalent to the DES

 - The program has put together a list of Recommendations for applicants

 - Candidates who have completed the pre-requisite courses within the last 5 years will be given preference for the interview phase of the admission process.
 If you have not taken any Science or Math courses (secondary or post-secondary level) in the last 5 years, or if your education was completed outside of Canada, we strongly recommend that you take refresher courses through Continuing Education or you may be asked to take pre-admission tests to ensure that you have adequate pre-requisite knowledge.

 - Candidates who were not selected for admission and choose to reapply must demonstrate some improvement in order to be considered for another interview.
 After three unsuccessful attempts, candidates will be considered for an interview only after all other applications have been considered and space remains available in the program.

-- Students who do not have a clear criminal record check at the beginning of the clinical component of the Program will not be able to complete the clinical component and will therefore not be able to graduate.
+- Hospitals are required to perform a criminal background verification for employment purposes.
+Some hospitals also extend this to include students who intern in their facility.
+Students who do not have a clear criminal record check at the beginning of the clinical component of the Program will not be able to complete the clinical component and will therefore not be able to graduate.